NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 environment becomes a reasonable strategy to get something running on a NixOS machine?)

-Define the expetations of maintenance for specific packages; consider the notion of platform-specific maintenance.
+Define the expectations of maintenance for specific packages; consider the notion of platform-specific maintenance.

 Define the preferences about the amount of time to wait for Tier-2 platform